Counselling for Cross-Dressing in Sydney And Online Sex Addiction

 The word cross-dresser refers to dressing as the opposite gender.
-Cross-dressing is NOT sexual addiction, but a strong desire to identify as both, the female and male gender.
+Cross-dressing is not linked to sexual addiction.
+Cross-dressing is a strong desire of temporary gender dysmorphia.
 Cross-dressing has historically occurred in societies, and is not always linked to sexuality.
 Cross-dressers may also be stage artists, fun loving party-goers, fashionistas with uni-sex outfits, or individuals disguising their gender to avoid discrimination.
 Some individuals may purposefully use cross-dressing behaviours to avoid socially stereotyped pressures, and find stress relief in the opposite gender role.

 BEHAVIOUR IN CROSS-DRESSING

 Cross-dressing is a poorly understood behaviour.
 In most societies, where gender roles are stereotyped, cross-dressers push the boundaries.
-It is unclear when cross-dressing behaviours manifest.
-In some cases of individual history, the behaviour can be traced back to childhood events, but more likely cross-dressing is linked to congenital gender dysmorphia.
+It is unclear at what age cross-dressing behaviours manifest.
+In some cases of individual history, the behaviour can be traced back to childhood events, but more likely crossdressing is linked to congenital gender dysmorphia.

 The need to cross-dress can be intense.
 Cross-dressers are typically clear on their biological gender, but feel strong emotional urges to temporarily express themselves as the opposite gender.
 Such need for gender-switching may, or may not, be accompanied by sexual arousal.
 Cross-dressing does not indicate a desire to permanently change one’s gender or sexual orientation.

 Sexual orientation and cross-dressing are not linked.
-Cross-dressers may be heterosexual, homosexual, bi-sexual, fluid, or asexual, with the same distribution of sexual identity as common in all other communities.
+Cross-dressers may be heterosexual, homosexual, bi-sexual, fluid, or asexual, with a same distribution of sexual identity as common in all other communities.

-Cross-dressing may begin in childhood with dressing in the cloths of a family member of the opposite sex.
+Cross-dressing may begin in childhood when dressing in the cloths of a family member of the opposite sex.
 The initial arousal, occurring with dressing, may be caused by accelerated feelings of infatuation.

 COUNSELLING FOR CROSS-DRESSERS AND THEIR PARTNERS

 Non consensual cross-dressing behaviour may cause upheaval and gender conflict in relationship.
-Partners can benefit from sexual relationship counselling, and learn to establish boundaries, while respecting each-others needs.
+Partners may benefit from sexual relationship counselling and learn to establish boundaries, while respecting each-others needs.

-If cross-dressing causes conflict please call Sex Addiction Australia for information, or booking a confidential consultation during EST office hours (+61) 02 9380 4486 or email firstname.lastname@example.org
+If cross-dressing causes you conflict, please call Affirmotive Sex Addiction Australia in Sydney for information or booking a confidential consultation with our clinical sex therapist Heide.
+We are available during AEST office hours (+61) 02 9380 4486 or email firstname.lastname@example.org